 When It's Time to Talk About OAB

-If your anxiety about your OAB is making it hard for you to be comfortable when spending time with your partner
+- If your anxiety about your OAB makes you uncomfortable spending time with your partner

-In general, it’s better to bring up a difficult topic yourself than to wait until your partner has become uncomfortable enough to ask you about it.
-You may be surprised-if you’ve been acting strangely and hurrying out of events, your partner may be relieved to learn that the problem is OAB rather than something more medically serious or an impending breakup.
+In general, it’s better for you to bring up a difficult topic before your partner becomes uncomfortable enough to ask you what’s going on.
+Your partner may notice your unease.
+They may be relieved to learn that the problem is OAB rather than something more medically serious or even an impending breakup.

-Don’t have this conversation over the phone!
-It’s a lot easier to imagine that a short pause in the conversation is a sign of embarrassment or horror if you can’t see the person’s face.
+- Don’t have the conversation over the phone.
+It’s easier to imagine that a short pause is a negative reaction if you can’t see the person’s face.

-Don’t initiate the conversation right before intimacy.
-If you’re already on your way to bed, it’s probably a bad time to start talking about your overactive bladder.
-Even during a romantic dinner is probably not the best idea.
-A picnic lunch in the park or a long walk on the beach or in the woods, on the other hand, could be great.
+- Don’t initiate the conversation right before intimacy.
+If you’re already on your way to bed, it’s probably a bad time to start talking about it.